seanbone/WaterSim/README.md

 This is a 3D FLIP solver originally implemented as part of the course Physically-Based Simulation for Computer Graphics (ETHZ autumn semester 2018), the goal of which was to create a video of a meteorite crashing into the sea.
 The project was revisited with a new team as part of the course Advanced Systems Lab (ETHZ spring semester 2021) with the objective of improving single-core numerical performance.

+Images: Visualization of speedup of the optimized version (bottom) over the original implementation (top) by comparison of simulations of different sizes requiring an equal amount of run time.

 # Cloning with submodules